blumea7/SQL-Project-1-Data-Cleaning-and-Exploration-on-2021-FIFA-Dataset/README.md

     2. Drop unnecessary columns (photoUrl, playerUrl, Contract, Loan_Date_End,  Release_Clause were dropped as they will not be beneficial for our data cleaning and data exploration agenda).

-    3. Express all heights in cm.
+    3. Express all heights in cm and convert data type to tinyint (Originally, Some heights are expressed in ft-in and the column datatype is nvarchar).

-    4. Express all weights in kg.
+    4. Express all weights in kg and convert data type to tinyint (Originally, Some weights are expressed in lbs and the column datatype is nvarchar).

     5. Convert values in Wage and Value columns from varchar to float